-The primary rule of investing is to seek the highest risk-adjusted return for their capital (also called "alpha").
+The primary rule of investing is to seek the highest risk-adjusted return for their capital.
 Basically, you want to maximize profit made beyond the amount of risk taken in any given investment.
 One of the best ways to accomplish this is through diversification, which has been mathematically proven to enhance risk-adjusted returns.

-An effectively diversified portfolio holds at least 8-10 uncorrelated assets (or, assets that do not move in relation to each other) spread across various industries and geographies, which ensures that an adverse event in one market will not negatively affect the entire portfolio.
+An effectively diversified portfolio holds at least eight to 10 uncorrelated assets (or assets that do not move in relation to each other) spread across various industries and geographies, which ensures that an adverse event in one market will not negatively affect the entire portfolio.
 As a result, investing in foreign countries (geographical diversification) is an important way to enhance risk-adjusted returns through diversification.